MicrosoftDocs/sql-docs/docs/analysis-services/tutorial-tabular-1400/as-lesson-13-deploy.md

 [!INCLUDE[ssas-appliesto-sql2017-later-aas](../../includes/ssas-appliesto-sql2017-later-aas.md)]

-In this lesson, you configure deployment properties; specifying an Azure Analysis Services server to deploy to and a name for the model.
-You then deploy the model to that instance.
+In this lesson, you configure deployment properties; specifying a server to deploy to and a name for the model.
+You then deploy the model to the server.
 After your model is deployed, users can connect to it by using a reporting client application.
 To learn more, see [Deploy to Azure Analysis Services](https://docs.microsoft.com/azure/analysis-services/analysis-services-deploy) and [Tabular model solution deployment](../tabular-models/tabular-model-solution-deployment-ssas-tabular.md).

 Estimated time to complete this lesson: **5 minutes**